duckietown/duckietown-manual/src/09-db-opmanual-intro/db-opmanual-intro.md

 Welcome to the Duckiebot operation manual!

-This book is a great place for getting started with Duckietown.
+This is a great place for getting started with Duckietown.

 It contains step-by-step instructions on how to set up your computer, assemble, calibrate, and operate a Duckiebot, along with troubleshooting tips.